gonmf/dakilang/README.md

 ### Introduction

-Daki can be used both in interactive and non-interactive mode.
-In non-interactive mode, the interpreter input, read from files, is also outputted so as to mimic what would appear on a terminal on interactive mode.

-In non-interactive mode, the interpreter reads one or more text files in sequence, and interpretes each line fully before advancing.
-A line can change the global state, which consists of logical assertions.

-A Daki language text file can contain five types of instructions:
+The Daki language is meant to be used in part by reading source code, and then interacting with the declaractions.

+One very interesting thing about Daki is that it is meant to bridge the capabilities of Datalog with some of the more powerful features of Prolog.
+In Datalog queries return all solutions, while in Prolog by default only the first solution is returned.
+In Daki you can always easily select between the two query methods, and still have access to powerful features missing from Datalog, like a typed system and automatic memoization.

+There are only five types of instructions in Daki, and these cannot be mixed (except for comments that may be inlined):

 1. Comments
 2. New declarations
 3. Queries
 4. Declarations to be removed
 5. Built-in commands

-Each instruction must be in it's own line or lines - they cannot be mixed - except for inline comments at the end of another instruction.

 ### Comments